 Second Home is a community response to the difficult problem of providing housing for unaccompanied, homeless youth while they attend high school.

-Second Home, a program of Ecumenical Ministries of Oregon, works together with the homeless liaisons of the Gresham-Barlow School District, East Metro Mediation, and volunteer home-providers to find stable housing for young people who want to finish their high school education.
+Second Home, a Ecumenical Ministries of Oregon program, works with the homeless liaisons of the Gresham-Barlow School District, East County Resolution Center, and volunteer home-providers to find stable housing for young people who want to finish their high school education.
 Second Home is a ground-breaking example of how a community can respond to the issue of youth homelessness and support those who want to finish their high school education.

 Student Q & A